manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 (Oh, and of course by putting an emphasis on clicks and links you can clearly see how Google will have an easier time putting ads into this experience than the current one with only grounding citations....)

+That said - this prototype isn't without it's flaws too:

+* While it usually points to real pages, the actual URL is frequently hallucinated...
+* Testing this inside the Gemini app almost always returns no links
+* The AI can get a little verbose and floral in it's summary (see the tomato soup example above) and likely should stick to the point a bit closer

 ## Google is Grounded and needs to learn how to SOAR

 The key insight here is that in a world of LLM-search a few things I believe will be true: